SteveBesgrove/MileStoneProject-TheGamer/README.md

 Is the technology appropriate?
   - *Yes.
 The website contains game content that you would expect from a gaming website.*

+  Why are we so special?
+What sets us apart?
+  - *It’s a unique website for the fictitious gamer.*

+  Tech considerations?
+  - *Site is being made for the general public so will definitely have to be responsive as most will be viewing on mobile devices.*

+  Why would a user want this?
+  - *For a more personal experience, the ability to watch their favourite fictitious gamer showcase gaming content and sign up for a personalised newsletter.*

 ### **Scope**

 The Scope plane defines the wants and needs of the user by asking the following questions.